other Yashica cameras in my collection:

 A battery-saving button with a red dot (located on the back of the camera to the users left), activates the exposure meter.
 It is the exposure system that truly defines this camera, and which revolves around a

-Light Value setting procedure: essentially an EV system by another name (see my article The Exposure Value System (EVS) at Ezine Articles).
+Light Value setting procedure: essentially an EV system by another name (see the article The Exposure Value System (EVS) at Ezine Articles).
 Many other cameras of the time had LV/EV scales which registered the value of shutter/aperture combinations, but in this model, the aperture value is a product of shutter/LV/EV combinations.
 In other words ... it has no aperture setting dial.

 It works like this.
 A shutter speed is set via a shutter speed ring.
 An LV number is read from the meter, and then manually transferred to the LV ring, which in turn sets the appropriate aperture.
 For example, say the camera is set to a speed of 1/125th at f/8 for an LV of 13 (at 100 ASA), and you wish to set a new LV.